 13. Fruit Kebabs

 Trouble getting the kids to eat their fruit?
 I love this fruity low-carb snack.
-A combo of your favorite fruits along with cubed raw cheddar will have the littlest family members begging for more.
+A combo of your favorite low-carb fruits along with cubed raw cheddar will have the littlest family members begging for more.

 When you need a low-carb snack to nibble on-the-go, pack these bliss balls.
 Sweetened with medjool dates and coconut and full of almonds, hazelnuts and cacao, they’re a delightfully yummy option.